 Screen height and distance won’t matter if your monitor is at an awkward angle.
 A poor angle can contribute to eye strain and potentially even injuries to the neck and shoulders if you’re not careful.
 Research suggests that, at rest, your eyes naturally look slightly downward.
 The exact line of sight can vary, though most findings suggest that the downward angle can range from 15 to 30 degrees.

 Keep your computer monitor directly in front of you.
-If the monitor is not adjustable, do your best to at least get the correct height.
+If the monitor is not adjustable, do your best to at least get the correct height by using a monitor stand.
 If you can, tilt the monitor slightly upward about 10 to 20 degrees to accommodate your gaze.

 Figuring out the actual viewing angle will take a little trial and error, and you may find yourself adjusting the tilt throughout the day.
 As a general rule, open up your favorite browser.
 With your eyes relaxed and your head in a neutral position, you should be looking at the browser’s address bar.
 If your view is at all different, adjust your monitor accordingly.